-Property Description Default advanced.pauseCronExp A CRON expression that schedules a pause in the test None advanced.unpauseCronExp A CRON expression that schedules the test to resume after a pause has been scheduled None advanced.addMfpCronExp A CRON expression that determines the interval at which a new printer is added to the test None advanced.removeMfpCronExp A CRON expression that determines the interval at which a printer is removed from the test None

-Property Description Default advanced.numScheduledMfpsToAdd The number of printers to add at the interval specified by advanced.addMfpCronExp 1 advanced.numScheduledMfpsToRemove The number of printers to remove at the interval specified by advanced.removeMfpCronExp 1
+Property Description Default advanced.pauseCronExp A CRON expression that schedules a pause in the test.
+None advanced.unpauseCronExp A CRON expression that schedules for the test to resume after a pause has been scheduled.
+None advanced.addMfpCronExp A CRON expression that determines the interval before a new printer is added to the test.
+None advanced.removeMfpCronExp A CRON expression that determines the interval before a printer is removed from the test.
+None advanced.numScheduledMfpsToAdd The number of printers to add at the interval specified in the advanced.addMfpCronExp property.
+1 advanced.numScheduledMfpsToRemove The number of printers to remove at the interval specified in the advanced.removeMfpCronExp property.
+1